-Just how many men Billy the Kid killed is uncertain.
-Billy himself

-  reportedly once claimed he had killed 21 men-“one for every year of my

-  life.”
-A reliable contemporary authority estimated the actual total was

-  more like nine-four on his own and five with the aid of others.
-Other

-  western outlaws of the day were far more deadly.
-John Wesley Hardin, for

-  example, killed well over 20 men and perhaps as many as 40.
+Just how many men Billy killed is uncertain.
+Billy himself reportedly once claimed he had killed 21 men—“One for every year of my life.”
+A reliable contemporary authority estimated the actual total was more like nine: four on his own and five with the aid of others.
+Other western outlaws of the day were far more deadly.
+John Wesley Hardin, for example, killed well over 20 men and perhaps as many as 40.

 Such seems to have been the case for his first murder.
-Having fled from

-  his home in New Mexico after being jailed for a theft he may not have

-  committed, Billy became an itinerant ranch hand and sheepherder in

-  Arizona.
-In 1877, he was hired on as a teamster at the Camp Grant Army

-  Post, where he attracted the enmity of a burly civilian blacksmith named

-  Frank “Windy” Cahill.
-Perhaps because Billy was well liked by others in

-  the camp, Cahill enjoyed demeaning the scrawny youngster.
+Having fled from his home in New Mexico after being jailed for a theft he may not have committed, Billy became an itinerant ranch hand and sheepherder in Arizona.
+In 1877, he was hired on as a teamster at the Camp Grant Army Post, where he attracted the enmity of a burly civilian blacksmith named Frank “Windy” Cahill.
+Perhaps because Billy was well liked by others in the camp, Cahill enjoyed demeaning the scrawny youngster.

 On this day in 1877, Cahill apparently went too far when he called Billy a “pimp.”
 Billy responded by calling Cahill a “son of a bitch,” and the big blacksmith jumped him and easily threw him to the ground.
 Pinned to the floor by the stronger man, Billy apparently panicked.
 He pulled his pistol and shot Cahill, who died the next day.
 According to one witness, “[Billy] had no choice; he had to use his equalizer.”
 However, the rough laws of the West might have found Billy guilty of unjustified murder because Cahill had not pulled his own gun.